f4exb/sdrangel/plugins/samplesource/airspyhf/readme.md

 <h3>2: Lo ppm correction</h3>

 This is the correction factor in ppm applied to the local oscillator.
-The Airspy HF LO has 1 kHz increments so anything in between is obtained by mixing the signal with a Hz precision NCO.
+The Airspy HF LO has 1 kHz increments so anything in between is obtained by mixing the signal with a software NCO.
 This is actually done in the AirspyHF library.

-On HF band the LO correction is not necessary because the LO is largely precise enough for the frequencies involved.
-You can disable the NCO in AirspyHF library by setting the value to zero.
-Since the LO control in SDRangel has a 1 kHz step the NCO correction will always be zero.
-In AirspyHF library (my fork) the NCO is not active (no extra complex multiplication) if the correction is zero.
-On HF band it is recommended not to use the LO correction (set it or leave it at 0).

 You can reset the ppm value anytime by pressing on button (3)

 <h3>3: Reset LO ppm correction</h3>

-THis resets the LO ppm correction (zero the value).
-By doing so the LO trimming NCO in AirspyHF libray is disabled.
+This resets the LO ppm correction (zero the value).

 <h3>4: Band select</h3>